niloy-biswas/niloy-biswas/README.md

 <h3 align="center">I'm an enthusiastic Learner in Data Science & Machine Learning ❤</h3>

-<p align="center"> Currenty working as a Sr. Business Intelligence Analyst at 10 Minute School.
-I'm a Dreamer who loves to watch dream and work hard for make it happen.
+<p align="center"> Currently working as a Sr. Business Intelligence Analyst at 10 Minute School.
+I'm a Dreamer who loves to watch dreams and work hard to make it happen.
 I'm Looking forward to building a challenging career in the Data Science industry by utilizing my expertise and knowledge gained from years of competitive programming, problem-solving, and academic studies. 🚀 </p>

 </br>

 <img width="33%" align="right" alt="Github Image" src="Media/Sideimage2.gif" />

 - ⚡ I'm currently working as a Sr. Business Intelligence Analyst at 10 Minute School.
-- 🔭 I’m currently working on Disease classification using Machine Learning technique.
+- 🔭 I’m currently working on Disease classification using Machine Learning techniques.
 - 🌱 I’m currently learning more about Deep Learning methods.
 - 👯 I’m looking to collaborate on data science and deep learning projects.
-- 🥅 Goals: Becoming a world leadning Data Scientist in the next 5 years.
+- 🥅 Goals: Becoming a world-leading Data Scientist in the next 5 years.
-- 📝 Have a look at my [Resume](https://drive.google.com/file/d/1dUMLbH9io0RV3ZZx-NpDD4ltXGqMrhr5/view?usp=sharing) for more details about me.
-I'm open for any valuable suggestions!
+- 📝 Have a look at my [Resume](https://drive.google.com/file/d/1dUMLbH9io0RV3ZZx-NpDD4ltXGqMrhr5/view?usp=sharing){:target="_blank"} for more details about me.
+I'm open to any valuable suggestions!

 ![age](https://img.shields.io/badge/age-25-blueviolet)
 ![focus](https://img.shields.io/badge/focus-DataScience-critical)